pySin/protein_level_measurement/README.md

 4. Change the empty value cells to NULL / Done
 5. Find minimum and maximum levels of protein in the scope of a class / Done
 6. Assess drug effect by comparing treated and not treated mice protein levels. / Done
+7. Create protein fluctuations profile for each mouse for each protein. /Done

 ## Technologies used: